ckinson/Autism-Project/Hackathon_Autism_Project.md

   <b>"Hello World, I believe you need some help"</b>

 ### Preparation

+Work Autism Together is doing and why.

   - https://www.autism.org.uk/about/behaviour/meltdowns.aspx
   - https://www.bbc.co.uk/news/av/health-44680214/the-watch-that-could-help-manage-severe-autism?SThisFB=

+- Make sure you have a Github Account on https://github.com
+  - Please note we are using two github Repo's
+    - 1: General Information Repo https://github.com/ckinson/Autism-Project (For referance Only / Data Sources)
+    - 2: Your Team repo (detail below) - This is secure, all code, Data and information for your team is stored here.
+- You are familiar with AWS Services
+- Understand the Data you are looking at

 ### Tools

-  - Code will reside on Public Github under and agreed DXC Repository.
+  - Code will reside on a DXC Partner Github under and agreed DXC Repository.
+(You can login with your email address you provided to DTC).
     - Team 1 - https://partner-github.csc.com/ckinson/DTC-Hackathon-Team1
     - Team 2 - https://partner-github.csc.com/ckinson/DTC-Hackathon-Team2
     - Team 3 - https://partner-github.csc.com/ckinson/DTC-Hackathon-Team3